shreyajain15/shreyajain15/README.md

 ### Hi there 👋

-I'm Shreya Jain, a third year computer engineering student at University of Toronto.
+I'm Shreya Jain, a third year computer engineering student at University of Toronto and Full-stack software engineer at Flywheel Digital.

 I'm really passionate about Engineering and Software especially when it comes to the field of Biomedical Engineering.
 I love to problem solve and find creative ways to use Machine Learning to make a difference!

 - 🔭 I’m currently working on:
-    1. Developing a Brain-Computer Interface that uses concentration signals.
+    2. Developing a Brain-Computer Interface that uses concentration signals.
-    2. Learning Assemebly language and its direct applications with C.
+    3. Learning Assemebly language and its direct applications with C.
-    3. Working on creating 'CityExplorer', a Geographic Information System from sratch using C++, Ezgl and Glade.
+    4. Working on creating 'CityExplorer', a Geographic Information System from sratch using C++, Ezgl and Glade.

 - 📫 How to reach me: shreyaajain4@gmail.com